Mrjohns42/WeatherDash/README.md

 (*Note*: You'll want to reboot if you changed any Overclock settings)

 ### Install Node and NPM
-Then, you'll want to install a modern version of Node nd NPM:
+Then, you'll want to install a modern version of Node and NPM:

 	curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 	sudo apt-get install -y nodejs